 During normal business hours Pacific Union College facilities are open and accessible to students, staff, faculty and visitors.
 After normal business hours and during breaks these facilities are locked and only accessible to authorized individuals.
+Pacific Union

-Pacific Union College's Public Safety controls entry into most facilities, monitors security cameras and conducts routine patrols to identify trespassers and report any unusual circumstances.
+College's Public Safety controls entry into most facilities, monitors security cameras and conducts routine patrols to identify trespassers and report any unusual circumstances.

-Pacific Union College buildings are secured by key pads and key locks.
+Pacific Union College buildings are secured by keypads and key locks.
 All students, faculty and staff are issued badges by Student Finance during on-boarding.
 Access to specific locations within Pacific Union College are managed by various departments

 Residential facilities are only accessible to building residents and their authorized guests.
 All Pacific Union College Housing staff are issued appropriate key access to assigned Housing locations.
-Residents should avoid permitting unknown individuals access to residential buildings and are encouraged to report suspicious activity.
+Residential halls maintain 24/7 desk monitors, residents have card and monitored access, while Public Safety monitors both internal and external access cameras 24/7.
+Residents should avoid permitting unknown individuals' access to residential buildings and are encouraged to report suspicious activity.